 Hopefully, you won’t have to touch that rainy day account, but you’ll feel better knowing it’s there, just in case.

 Student loans can be a useful tool for covering tuition and other college costs, but you should avoid borrowing more than you need.
-Some college students spend part of their loan money on clothing or entertainment, but this can be a very bad idea.
+Some college students spend part of their loan money on clothing or entertainment, but this decision could come back to haunt you.

 If you’re using student loan money for non-essentials, you could come to regret it after graduation when those first student loan bills kick in.
 Not only will you have higher monthly payments, but your larger debt balance will accumulate serious interest.

-So be intentional about how much debt you take on, and avoid spending student loans on vacations or fancy restaurants.
+So one of the most important financial tips for college students is to be intentional about how much debt you take on, and avoid spending student loans on vacations or music festivals.
 If you find you took out more student loans than you need, return the money so you don’t end up paying interest on it.

 It takes time to build good credit, so starting while you’re a college student could help you in the future.
 Your credit score depends on a few factors, including the age of your accounts and your history of repayment.